Corey Postiglione: Semiotic abstraction

 Although Postiglione has maintained an abstract aesthetic to the present day, by 1978 he had begun to refashion 1960s hard-edged abstraction through a postmodern filter, creating metaphoric work with a visual connection to the life world that dissolved the opposition between abstraction and referentiality.
-His Scape and Passage works (1979-1986) drew comparisons to the paintings of Robert Moskowitz, reducing Chicago cityscapes and iconic structures like the Sears Tower to archetypal forms and shapes that paid "homage to the city's built environment (Daniel Burnham's grid plan, Frank Lloyd Wright's horizontal planes, Mies van der Rohe's vertical modules) and to the utopic vision its soaring edifices once embodied."
+His Scape and Passage works (1979–1986) drew comparisons to the paintings of Robert Moskowitz, reducing Chicago cityscapes and iconic structures like the Sears Tower to archetypal forms and shapes that paid "homage to the city's built environment (Daniel Burnham's grid plan, Frank Lloyd Wright's horizontal planes, Mies van der Rohe's vertical modules) and to the utopic vision its soaring edifices once embodied."

 Explaining his conceptual development, Postiglione wrote, "My works hold to the universality of abstraction.
 But this is a semiotic abstraction; that is, I use different categories of abstract art to signify a metaphoric content."
-He transformed the modernist grids of earlier work in the Labyrinth series (1990-1999), which was influenced by postmodern theorists Fredrick Jameson and Jean Baudrillard, and writer Jorge Luis Borges.
+He transformed the modernist grids of earlier work in the Labyrinth series (1990–1999), which was influenced by postmodern theorists Fredrick Jameson and Jean Baudrillard, and writer Jorge Luis Borges.
 In it, Postiglione probed personal themes of passage and sociocultural subjects such as decenteredness and progress within the formal motifs of the maze and labyrinth.
 Writing about works collectively entitled Utopian Dreams, critic Susan Snodgrass said, "the artist begins to question modernism's unwavering belief in modernity's (and art's) promise for social transformation."

-In his subsequent Exponential (1998-2009) and Tango (2002-2015) works, Postiglione expanded his vocabulary to include nodules, intertwined ovals and coiled pathways that reference constellations, molecular biology and viruses.
+In his subsequent Exponential (1998–2009) and Tango (2002–2015) works, Postiglione expanded his vocabulary to include nodules, intertwined ovals and coiled pathways that reference constellations, molecular biology and viruses.
 These works often "rely on elegant line and subtle coloration as bait to seduce the eye and draw the viewer close" in order to contemplate the entanglement of pandemic, mortality and interconnection in an increasingly globalized world as well as the "movement, precision and seduction" of the dance.

-Postiglione has moved beyond canvas and paper in his five Population exhibitions (2004-2016), producing site-specific paintings and interactive and collaborative installations that address demographic growth and the attendant issues of interdependence, scarcity and conflict.
+Postiglione has moved beyond canvas and paper in his five Population exhibitions (2004–2016), producing site-specific paintings and interactive and collaborative installations that address demographic growth and the attendant issues of interdependence, scarcity and conflict.

 In a 2018 interview, Postiglione described his approach in workmanlike terms: "I enjoy process and material and hands-on work.
 I have always said in reference to the conceptual aspects of the medium: when you make a painting, you are making at times a thousand critical decisions.
 It gives me great pleasure to make something and make it with precision and difficulty."
 Postiglione works out of the Ravenswood, Chicago studio he shares with his wife, Kathie Shaw.
-He and Shaw were featured in two-person exhibitions at the Koehnline Museum of Art (2018), Ukrainian Institute of Modern Art (2021), and Evanston Art Center (2022).
+He and Shaw were featured in two-person exhibitions at the Koehnline Museum of Art (2018), Ukrainian Institute of Modern Art (2021), Evanston Art Center (2022), and Harper College (2024).